Theresa May to face no-confidence vote amid Brexit chaos

-Theresa May vowed to fight for her political life Wednesday after members of her own party triggered a vote of no-confidence in her leadership over her handling of Brexit.
+Theresa May's Brexit crisis deepened Wednesday as members of her own party triggered a vote of no-confidence in her leadership.

 If she loses the vote, which will take place on Wednesday evening, she will be out as British Prime Minister.